jerryjappinen/bellevue-docs/overview/notes.md

 ### TypeScript

 - Could be very useful in models and separate utilities.
-- Requires some extra setup work to play nicely with webpack aliases and Vue components.
+- Requires some extra setup work to play nicely with Webpack aliases and Vue components.
 - Vue components have to be written in a certain way to work with TS.
 - Vue components are generally very simple, so TS usefulness is limited.
 - We already have linting for all languages and some level of IntelliSense in VS Code available.